-The Highland is an ancient breed of cattle that originated in the Highlands and Western Isles of Scotland.
-First mentioned in the 6th century A.D., the breed is known for its long, thick hair and its hardiness.
+The Highland is an ancient breed of cattle that originated in the Scottish Highlands and Western Isles of Scotland.
+First mentioned in the 6th century A.D., the breed is known for its long, thick hair and its hardiness in harsh conditions.

 Highlands are a medium-sized cattle breed and come in a variety of colors.
-At shows, they are often groomed with oils and conditioners that make their coats look fluffy, and are sometimes called "fluffy cows.”
-These thick coats make them well-suited to colder temperatures, but less tolerant to excessive heat.
+At shows, they are often groomed with oils and conditioners that make their coats look fluffy, and are sometimes called "fluffy cows."
+The thick coats of this Scottish breed make them well-suited to colder temperatures, but less tolerant to excessive heat.
 Their long horns help them dig through snow to get to grass underneath.

 Highland bulls can weigh up to 1,800 pounds and even cows are larger animals, reaching 1,100 pounds.
 Though they are not often used as dairy animals, since they are primarily a beef breed, their milk tends to have a very high butterfat content.

 Learn more about Highland cattle and where to find Highland cattle calves by visiting the Highland Cattle Society and the American Highland Cattle Association.
 You can find out more about the breed standard of Scottish Highland cattle, the cow with long hair!